piyushpatelcodes/codeforces/README.md

 # 100-questions-of-codeforces

-*Note : Some Solution Links are not updated in the table* These are my Submissions / Solutions for the Codeforces Problems which i have done for practice purpose and enhancing my DSA & Competitive Programming Skills.
+These are my Submissions / Solutions for the Codeforces Problems which i have done for practice purpose and enhancing my DSA & Competitive Programming Skills.